thosgood/this-weeks-finds/markdown/151-200/week175.md

           Thirty days hath September
           All the rest I don't remember ....

-mainly because so many months end in \"-ember\" that this mnemonic would need a mnemonic of its own for me to recall it.
-It was only much later that I learned the \"knuckles and spaces\" method for keeping track of this information.
-For some reason I tried this a few days ago, and then I said \"Hey!
-There\'s a month with 31 days next to August!
-What gives?\" I meant to look up the facts in Richards\' book *Mapping Time*, but I forgot.
+mainly because so many months end in "-ember" that this mnemonic would need a mnemonic of its own for me to recall it.
+It was only much later that I learned the "knuckles and spaces" method for keeping track of this information.
+For some reason I tried this a few days ago, and then I said "Hey!
+There's a month with 31 days next to August!
+What gives?"
+I meant to look up the facts in Richards' book *Mapping Time*, but I forgot.
 Thanks for reminding me!

-Anyway, here\'s the deal: the calendar reform of Julius Caesar gave the months these numbers of days:
+Anyway, here's the deal: the calendar reform of Julius Caesar gave the months these numbers of days:

     Januarius  31